-Furthermore, the possibility that the AD774 SEP event was the result of multiple (i.e. two or three-equal fluence) events was assessed and it was shown that the corresponding SXR intensities fall well within that of the upper limit intensity for the case of a single eruptive flare source (see Fig. 6).
+Furthermore, the possibility that the AD774 SEP event was the result of multiple events (i.e., two or three, of equal fluence) was assessed and it was shown that the corresponding SXR intensities fall well within that of the upper limit intensity for the case of a single eruptive flare source (see Fig. 6).